-- e.g. "When I search for 'dog' I am shown items whose title contains the word 'dog' before those where those characters appear as part of another word".
+- e.g. "When I search for 'dog' I am shown items whose title contains the word 'dog' prioritised over instances where those characters appear as part of another word".

 - The exact format does not matter so long as it specifies the action and expected outcome, and if relevant a context (e.g. "Given I have searched for dog, when I select 'sort alphabetically'...").

 - Test approach as a set of bullet points.

 - This should not state the obvious, for example, it is assumed that all code will have appropriate unit tests so this does not need to be stated.

 - Where it is not obvious which technique to use then it can help to make a provisional decision before diving into implementation.

 - For example, checking that search is case-independent involves testing several variations and can be effectively and most cheaply done in code level (e.g. unit) tests.
 But testing that the selected sort order is respected may include (depending on implementation details) verifying correct integration from UI down through the stack and may be best tackled with an automated UI test.